QuixThe2nd/FeatherDB/README.md

 # FeatherDB
-FeatherDB is a lightweight TypeScript ORM built for Bun.
+FeatherDB is a lightweight TypeScript ORM built for Bun and the web.
 It is made to allow for custom advanced types in an SQLite database.
+[SQL.js](https://sql.js.org/#/) is used for web.

 ## 1. Installation